 As a facilitator of the Work That Reconnects (WTR), my commitment is to serve the Great Turning towards a life honoring civilization in the southeastern US.

-I strive to be an anti-racist ally to people of color.
 I believe white supremacy, the patriarchy and profit-over-life consumerism to be world views deeply woven into every fabric of American society.
 My work with WTR is to soften the fall of these unraveling systems with integrity to the marginalized people and ecosystems that have paid the highest costs.

 Work one on one with Lydia